DataBiosphere/cgp-deployment/README.md

 ### Collecting Information

-The installation script will prompt for several question.
-It is useful prepare for some of the answers beforehand to expedite the installation process.
+The installation script will prompt for several questions.
+It is useful to prepare for some of the answers beforehand to expedite the installation process.
 Here are a few pointers:

 * make sure you know what region you're running in (e.g. `us-west-2`)
 * decide whether you want to create an instance for development or production as it might impact the size and therefore the cost of the host virtual machine
 * find out whether your favorite editor is installed on host virtual machine
-* be sure to know how to create a static IP address for your virtual machine (AWS calls this _Elastic IP_)
+* create a static IP address for your virtual machine (AWS calls this _Elastic IP_); find a short set of instructions below
-* you will be asked to provide an host domain that points to your EC2 instance; at the time installation all you need is a name (i.e., the domain does not need to exist)
+* you will be asked to provide an host domain that points to your EC2 instance; at the time of installation that domain (or _record set_) does not have to be configured in _Route 53_.

-*
+#### Create an _Elastic IP_ for your VM
+1. Go to _AWS console_, _Compute_,  _EC2 Dashboard_.
+There click *running instances*.
+2. Find your VM and make it active by clicking anywhere in that line.
+3. Under the drop-down *Actions*, go to *Networking*, *Manage IP Addreses*.
+4. Click on *Allocate an Elastic IP*.
+It will automatically create an IP address and show it on the screen.
+5. Write down that _Elastic IP_.
+At this point, whatever IP address is shown under IPv4 Public IP for your VM is not the current instance's IP address.
+Next you need to associate the _Elastic IP_ with your VM.
+6. Back in _EC2 Dashboard_ go to *Elastic IPs*.
+The IP address just created should be in that list.
+Check it and under *Actions*, *Associate*, choose resource type "Instance", and choose your EC2 (e.g., searching by its name).
+7. In _EC2 Dashboard_ make your VM active by clicking it.
+Then click _Connect_ on top.
+The example in that window shows you how to ssh into your VM from a terminal.

 ### Launch an instance of a AWS EC2 virtual machine (VM)

 Use the AWS console or command line tool to create a host virtual machine.
 We will refer to this machine as the VM throughout the rest of the documentation.
-Ultimately the performace and size of the VM depends on the traffic you expect.
+Ultimately the performance and size of the VM depends on the traffic you expect.
 For example the following specification has worked well for a small-scale production environment:

 * Ubuntu Server 16.04
 * r4.xlarge